Open Scholarship

 Open Educational Resources (OERs)

-Open educational resources, or OERs, are openly licensed teaching materials.
+Open educational resources (OERs) are openly licensed teaching materials.
 They can be freely used, adapted, remixed, and shared with others.
 Importantly, OERs can play a major role in improving equity and social justice.
 OERs are an important aspect of the open scholarship ecosystem.
-They can draw from open access publications and other open research outputs, or even encourage students to share their own research openly.
+They often draw from open access publications and other open research outputs.
 Follow the links below to learn more about OERs.

 -